avaxman/Directional/docs/tutorial.md

 ## Outlook for continuing development

-libdirectional is a budding project, and there are many algorithms in the state-of-the-art that we look forward to implement, with the help of volunteer researchers and practitioners from the field.
+Directional is a budding project, and there are many algorithms in the state-of-the-art that we look forward to implement, with the help of volunteer researchers and practitioners from the field.
 Prominent examples of desired implementations are:

 1. Face-based polar representation, and mixed-integer directional algorithms.